lextm/jekyll-theme-chirpy/_posts/2008-4-4-rhino-mocks-vs-nmock.md

 In NMock I could create an IOTAProject mock object.
 However, Rhino failed to mock such an object for me, and because I was using SharpDevelop, I could not debugging inside Rhino Mocks to see what was the problem.

-What’s interesting there?
+What's interesting there?
 If you take a look at this page, you can see that my case is not similar to any cases listed there,

 * IOTAProject is surely not a sealed class.
 * it does not look like a private interface.